WolfgangSteiner/MLND-Capstone/README.md

 # Instructions
 * Execute `prepare_project.py`, which will download and extract fonts from https://github.com/google/fonts and will create test images for the OCR pipeline.
-* Run text detection on the test data with `test_ocr.py`
+* Run text detection on the test data with `test_ocr.py`.
 * Run `demo.py` with a webcam connected to the computer.
-Digits will be detected/transcribed in the webcam feed.
-Requires GPU!
+Digits will be detected/transcribed in the webcam feed. **Requires GPU!**

 # Dependencies
 * keras / tensorflow